 What it means: This refers to the length of your loan term.
 In other words, if you make only your required monthly payments (and don’t pay ahead of schedule), it tells you how long it will take to completely pay off your mortgage.

 Why it matters: Longer loans typically come with higher interest rates.
-But, because you’re spreading your loan payments out over a longer period of time, your monthly payment will typically be lower.
-So, for example, suppose you’re borrowing $300,000 and choosing between a 15-year or 30-year mortgage.
+Because you’re spreading your loan payments out over a longer period of time, your monthly payment will typically be lower.
+For example, suppose you’re borrowing $300,000 and choosing between a 15-year or 30-year mortgage.
 With the 15-year mortgage, you’ll pay less interest in total over the life of the loan, but you’ll have a higher payment each month.
-With the 30-year mortgage, you’ll have a lower monthly payment—but, because you’re making that monthly payment over 30 years instead of 15, and at a higher interest rate, you’ll end up paying more in interest, in total.
+With the 30-year mortgage, you’ll have a lower monthly payment—but, because you’re making the monthly payment over 30 years instead of 15, and at a potentially higher interest rate, you’ll end up paying more in interest, in total.

 How to choose: If given the option, most people would prefer to pay less in interest, rather than pay more.
-If you can afford the higher monthly payments, then going with a 15-year loan can potentially be a way to save tens or even hundreds of thousands of dollars in interest over time.
+If you can afford the higher monthly payments, then going with a 15-year loan can potentially be a way to save thousands of dollars in interest over time.

-But for many people’s budgets, a 15-year mortgage simply isn’t a realistic option.
+For many people, a 15-year mortgage simply isn’t a realistic option.
 Don’t jeopardize your cash flow or financial stability just to squeeze into a shorter-term loan.
 Many people find that a 30-year mortgage is the better fit for their financial situation.

 Should you get a conforming or jumbo loan?

 What it means: A “conforming” loan means one that meets certain federal government guidelines.
 These guidelines include meeting a certain minimum credit score, and not exceeding a maximum debt-to-income ratio.
 They also include a maximum loan amount.
-In most parts of the country, for 2023, the most you can borrow with a conforming loan is $726,200, for a one-unit property.
-(This maximum amount may be higher in some expensive areas.)
-Mortgages for amounts greater than that are generally called “jumbo” loans.
+In most parts of the country, for 2024, the most you can borrow with a conforming loan is $766,550, for a single family home in most markets, but higher-cost areas could exceed $1M1.
+Mortgages for amounts greater than that are called “jumbo” loans.

 Why it matters: Mortgages that meet the conforming-loan guidelines can be acquired by Fannie Mae or Freddie Mac.
 This means they may come with lower interest rates than jumbo loans.
-Due to the size of jumbo loans, they may be considered riskier than conforming loans, and so you may need to have a higher credit score, higher down payment, and/or lower debt-to-income ratio than you would need for a conforming loan.
+Due to the amount of jumbo loans, they may be considered riskier than conforming loans, and you may need to have a higher credit score, higher down payment, and/or lower debt-to-income ratio.

-How to choose: The most important consideration in determining a mortgage size is what you can afford (even more important than what you can qualify for).
-Regardless of whether you are considering conforming or jumbo loans, make sure that you are not overextending yourself with your mortgage payment.
-And remember that once you buy, your mortgage will be just one part of your home expenses—in addition to taxes, insurance, maintenance, and more.
+How to choose: The most important consideration when determining a mortgage size is what you qualify for, and more importantly, what you can afford.
+Regardless of whether you are considering conforming or jumbo loans, make sure you are not overextending yourself with your mortgage payment.
+Remember that once you buy, your mortgage will be just one part of your home expenses—in addition to taxes, insurance, maintenance, and more.

 Should you get private mortgage insurance or piggyback loans?